-Iberdrola approved a new Director Candidate Selection Policy on 25 March 2015 (updated on 15 December 2015) to ensure that the proposed appointments of directors are based on a prior analysis of the needs of the Board of Directors.
+The Director Candidate Selection Policy ensures that the proposed appointments of directors are based on a prior analysis of the needs of the Board of Directors.
 In particular, the candidates must be respectable and qualified persons, widely recognised for their expertise, competence, experience, qualifications, training, availability, and commitment to their duties.
-They must be true professionals, whose professional conduct and background are aligned with the principles set forth in the Directors' Code of Ethics and with the mission, vision, and values of the Group.
-Efforts should also be made to ensure that there is an appropriate balance on the Board of Directors that enriches decision-making and the contribution of plural viewpoints to the discussion of matters within its purview.
+They must be irreproachable professionals, whose professional conduct and background is aligned with the principles set forth in the Directors' Code of Ethics and the corporate values contained in the Mission, Vision, and Values of the Iberdrola group.